Spindel/caramel-client-rs/README.md

 ### Embedded client application

-On embedded firmware, we do not want to ship a large amount of public CA certificates, and want to protect us against MITM and other interesting problems, so we embed the CA certificate with the hardware.
+On embedded firmware, we do not want to ship a large amount of public CA certificates, and want to protect us against MITM/Man In The Middle) and other interesting problems, so we embed the CA certificate with the hardware.

 For this use-case, the client is called by other applications, thus signifying